 Have you heard of Annie?
 According to legend, Annie lives in the Texas section of the park.
 She is said to be the spirit of a little girl who died in or near Johnson Creek in the early 1900s.

-She is said to be a very friendly spirit that is as mischievous as she is notorious.
+She is said to be a very friendly spirit who is as mischievous as she is notorious.
 She has been seen by SFOT employees in the past turning the lights on and off in her "room," located in the yellow house near the entrance to the Texas Giant.
 Some have also seen her in Runaway Mountain – although it's so dark their eyes could be playing tricks on them.

-If you believe in Annie, visit her during the spookiest time of the year for Six Flags Over Texas – during Fright Fest
+If you believe in Annie, visit her during the spookiest time of the year for Six Flags Over Texas – during Fright Fest!

 Arlington’s Lost Cemetery of Infants

-Back in 1894, society was a different place where single mothers were, for lack of a better term, social pariahs and shunned from the public.
+Back in 1894, society was a different place where single mothers were, for lack of a better term, social pariahs and shunned by the public.
 That’s when Reverend James Tony Upchurch created the Berachah Industrial Home for the Redemption and Protection of Erring Girls.
 Here, the women were taught employable skills that could help them rejoin society.
 The Institute turned into a “self-sustaining” village that eventually morphed into an orphanage by 1935.

 The only thing that remains of the land Reverend Upchurch developed is a well-hidden graveyard right off UT Arlington’s campus.
 The “lost cemetery of infants” most likely marks the graves of stillbirths and complications.